jyksnw/install-jdk/README.md

 - `arch` - Must be provided as a named parameter.
 The target architecure.
 If not specified, will use the user's detected architecture if possible.
 - `impl` - Must be provided as a named parameter.
 The Java implementation to use.
 Currently only supports `HOTSPOT` and dependent on the OpenJDK Build Vendor.
 - `jre` - Must be provided as a named parameter.
 A boolean value indicating that the Java Runtime Environment should be installed.
 Defaults to false, which will install the Java Development Kit.
-- `vendor` - Must be provided as a named parameter.
-The vendor to download the OpenJDK build from.
+- `vendor` - The vendor to download the OpenJDK build from.
 If not specified, defaults to [Adoptium](https://adoptium.com).
 This is a named argument so must be provided like `vendor='Corretto'`.
-To find a list of available supported OpenJDK vendors available see the list of [Supported OpenJDK Build Vendors](#supported-openjdk-build-vendors)
+Please see the list of [Supported OpenJDK Build Vendors](#supported-openjdk-build-vendors)

 Here are some example code snippets: